Skip to main content

 • “To solve pretty much every puzzle, you’ll be using geography, mathematics, mechanics, physics, and primarily astronomy.”

-• “So you'll spend a huge amount of time not playing the game, but clicking through some pretty mediocre science textbook stuff because the developers couldn't work out how to relate their narrative through the game mechanics, and decided instead it would be better to compete with reading a book for your time.”
+• “So you'll spend a huge amount of time not playing the game, but clicking through some pretty mediocre science textbook stuff because the developers couldn't work out how to relate their narrative through the game mechanics.”

 • music

 The music in the game is generally praised for being beautiful, relaxing, and fitting well with the visuals, enhancing the overall ambiance and exploration experience.
-However, some reviewers noted that the soundtrack can become repetitive, lacking variety and depth, which detracts from the overall sound design.
-While the music complements the game's aesthetic, it is often described as mediocre or not memorable enough to warrant a standalone purchase.
+However, some players noted that the soundtrack can be repetitive, lacking variety and depth, which detracts from the overall impact.
+While the sound design is decent, it does not reach exceptional levels, leaving some players wanting more dynamic audio elements.

 • “The game is beautiful in both presentation and ambience, the music is very relaxing and really helps keep a cool head.”